Using Prepreg vs. Core for Controlled Impedance Routing

 Are you designing for controlled impedance on the right layer material?

-When I was first learning the finer points of PCB design, my first impression that the core was some type of special material.
-This is not necessarily the case, and designers have some freedom to choose the core/prepreg arrangement that works best for their needs.
-When it comes to controlled impedance routing, especially at high frequencies, the use of core or prepreg layers as the separating dielectric now becomes an important question.
+When I was first learning the finer points of PCB design, my first impression that the core was some type of special material that did not have close resemblance to the other layers.
+This is not necessarily the case, but designers need to work within the core/prepreg stackup constraints imposed by the PCB manufacturing process.
+Although you may be constrained as to how the layers in your board are arranged, you can choose which core/prepreg layers you be using for routing.
+When it comes to controlled impedance routing, especially at high frequencies, the difference between core and prepreg layers as the separating dielectric now becomes an important question.

-So which layer is best to use for controlled impedance routing?
+So how does each type of layer affect controlled impedance routing?
 Greater control over board impedance requires greater dielectric constant uniformity before considering fiber weave effects.
 It also requires greater consistency and predictability in the dielectric constant of a board produced after manufacturing.
-Here’s where you should carefully shop for the right materials for your layer stack when determining the locations of prepreg vs. core layers.
+Here’s where you should carefully shop for the right materials for your layer stack when determining where to route your controlled impedance signals on prepreg vs. core layers.

 Controlled Impedance Over Prepreg vs. Core